logicmonitor/lm-powershell-module/Documentation/Import-LMLogicModule.md

 ```

 ### -File
-Specifies the file data of the LogicModule to import.
+The file data of the LogicModule to import.
-This parameter is mandatory when using the 'File' parameter set.

 ```yaml
 Type: Object